skip to main content

 Why you should trust us

-Our experts conducted thorough research and hands-on testing to identify the best ways to watch this year’s NHL preseason.
-We compiled a comprehensive list of preseason matchups and channel listings.
-Utilizing that data, we compared popular TV providers to determine the most efficient way to watch the most games—considering in-market, out-of-market, and nationally televised broadcasts.
+Our CableTV.com sports editor, Taylor Kujawa, conducted thorough research and hands-on testing to identify the best ways to watch this year’s NHL preseason.
+He compiled a comprehensive list of preseason matchups and channel listings.
+Utilizing that data, he compared popular TV providers to determine the most efficient way to watch the most games—considering in-market, out-of-market, and nationally televised broadcasts.

 Check out our How We Rank page to learn more about our methods.